gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      header or how packets are formed would interact with this mechanism, any extension that just defines new chunks or parameters for existing chunks is expected to just work and be secured by the mechanism.
-DTLS/SCTP do interact with anything that affects how user messages are handled.
+DTLS/SCTP instead interact with extensions that affects how user messages are handled.

    * A known downside is that the defined DTLS in SCTP usage creates a limitation on the maximum SCTP packet size that can be used of